 The Committee is made up of:

-- Four Young Adult members (16-25 years old) who serve a one year term - BECCA BENNETT, JENELL BROSSIA, GLORIA KOESTER, AND JACK HERBST.
+Four Young Adult members (16-25 years old) who serve a one year term - SAMI BROSSIA, JENELL BROSSIA, EMILY ORTH, AND JACK HERBST.

-- Nine adult members (over 18) who serve a three year term (Classes of 2018, 2019, & 2020) - NEVA BALTZELL, ARIEL BLANTON, TIM BORTON, JALISA DANHOF, MICHAEL DANHOF, DAVID KALKBRENNER, JOE RICHARDS, AND TED ZECH.
+Nine adult members (over 18) who serve a three year term (Classes of 2018, 2019, & 2020) - NEVA BALTZELL, ARIEL BLANTON, TIM BORTON, JALISA DANHOF, MICHAEL DANHOF, DAVID KALKBRENNER, AMBER GRUNDY, PHIL GOERIG, AND TED ZECH.

 The Executive of Buckeye Leadership Workshop for 2018 Workshop are: